-Training and education on data governance is a necessary component of initiatives, particularly to familiarize business users and data analysts with data usage rules, privacy mandates and their own responsibility for helping to keep data sets consistent.
-Ongoing communication with corporate executives, business managers and end users about the progress of a data governance program is also a must, through a combination of reports, email newsletters, workshops and other outreach methods.
+Training and education on data governance is a necessary component of initiatives.
+In particular, business users and data analysts must be familiar with data usage rules, privacy mandates and their own responsibility to help keep data sets consistent.
+Ongoing communication with corporate executives, business managers and end users about the progress of a data governance program is also a must.
+That can be handled through a combination of reports, email newsletters, workshops and other outreach methods.

-Communication and training are part of a set of seven data governance best practices outlined by Farmer in a second article.
-Some of the others include applying data security and privacy rules as close to the source system as possible, putting appropriate governance policies in place at every level of an organization and reviewing governance policies on a regular basis.
+Other data governance best practices to adopt include applying data security and privacy rules as close to the source system as possible, putting appropriate governance policies in place at every level of an organization and reviewing governance policies on a regular basis.

-Gartner analyst Saul Judah recommends an adaptive data governance approach that applies different governance policies and styles to individual business processes.
+Gartner analyst Saul Judah has recommended an adaptive data governance approach that applies different governance policies and styles to individual business processes.
 He also has listed these seven foundations for successfully governing data and analytics applications:

-- ongoing education and training, with mechanisms to monitor their effectiveness; and
+- Ongoing education and training, with mechanisms to monitor their effectiveness.